 Pervasive grief is one of the side effects of the uncontrolled pandemic we currently face.
 People are trying to stay safe and to make sense of what is going on around them.
 The sheer numbers are beyond comprehension.
 So, like many others much of my recent reading and writing has circled back to the process of grieving.
 Perhaps it is the change of seasons, leading me to focus on the seasons that humans pass through.
 Or, perhaps, it is that my friends who are steeped in organized religion have been talking and writing about Holy Week.
 Most likely, though, it’s because a dear friend of mine recently lost a long battle with a non-Covid illness.

 She died as she lived — with grace and good humor.
-And this wretched disease kept many of us from being able to support her or her family for fear of incapacitating them by passing along this voracious virus.
+And this wretched disease kept many of us from being able to support her or her family as fully as we would have liked.
+We were afraid of incapacitating them by passing along the voracious virus.

-I am starting to understand the importance of ritual and gathering as a step in the grieving process.
-And, as I start to try to generalize my experience to that of thousands of others around the world, my heart breaks for them.
+This experience is helping me beging to understand and appreciate the importance of ritual and gathering as a step in the grieving process.
+Condolences.
+Story-telling.
+Receptions that sometimes go on long enough to break out in laughter… all gone.
+And, as I start to try to generalize my experience to that of thousands of other families around the world, my heart breaks for them.
+This is hard.

-But it’s not just funerals.
+But it’s not just the funerals we are missing.
 Passover seders and Easter egg hunts.
 St Patrick’s day parades.
-Shrimp festival.
+Amelia Island’s famous Shrimp festival.
 Birthday parties.
-Going out for coffee.
+Going out for coffee dates.
 Volunteer gigs.
-Baseball.
+Grocery shopping and haircuts.
+Baseball season.
 Rituals are designed to ground and connect us.
 To give us hope.
 The absence of ritual contributes to the chaos.
+Chaos and darkness are a powerful combination.

 I have only questions at this point— the best I can do is open the conversation.
 (Please add your observations in the comment section below.)